NAME: Robert James TAYLOR

 FATE: Killed in Action – Pozieres, France – 8 August 1916

 Robert Taylor was born in Hamilton in 1898, one of ten children born to saddler William Walker Taylor and Isabella Drever.
-The family lived in Mount Bainbridge Road and Robert attended Hamilton State School.
+The family lived in Mount Baimbridge Road and Robert attended Hamilton State School.
 By 1913, the Taylors had moved to Orchard Street, Malvern and Robert began work as a plumber.
 With the war starting in August 1914, Robert’s elder brother George enlisted on 22 October 1914.
+He went overseas but returned to Australia in May 1915.

 On 24 January 1916, Robert Taylor enlisted at Prahran, just having turned eighteen.
 He left Australia on 4 April with the 14th Battalion for Egypt, marching into Serapeum on 27 May.
 They were there only days before sailing for France, arriving at Marseilles on 8 June 1916.
 After catching a train, the battalion arrived at Bailleul on 11 June remaining there until they moved on to Bois Grenier, considered a training ground for raw soldiers before they faced heavy fighting and was known as the “Nursery Sector”.